 |

-| 5.
-Make recommendations | The Ombudsman can recommend that the agency take some action to remedy the situation, such as a review of the decision, changes to administrative practices, an apology or a once off payment, if it is warranted. |
+6. | Make recommendations | Where appropriate, the Ombudsman can recommend that the public authority take some action to remedy the situation, such as a review of the decision, changes to administrative practices, an apology or a once off payment, if it is warranted.
+We will advise the complainant and public authority of outcomes and close the complaint. |

 Further information on the Ombudsman's process for handling complaints can be found in the following guidelines and information sheets: